-Many thanks for the past and ongoing efforts to promote and generate adoration across Canada of Canadians such as Cardinal Marc Ouelett, Cardinal Thomas Collins, +Cardinal Aloysius Ambrozic, Archbishop Michael Miller, Archbishop Terrance Prendergast, Canadian Bishops, clergy, religious and laity.
+Many thanks for the past and ongoing efforts to promote and generate adoration across Canada of Canadians such as Cardinal Marc Ouelett, Cardinal Gerald La Croix, +Cardinal Aloysius Ambrozic, Cardinal Thomas Collins, Archbishop Michael Miller, Archbishop Terrance Prendergast, Canadian Bishops, clergy, religious and laity.

 Upon retirement, Bishop Lacey enjoyed praying for three hours each day at St. Pascal Baylon Perpetual Adoration chapel near his apartment.
 He firmly urged and requested PEA be started in every parish.

 His Eminence “Cardinal Collins would like this in all parishes” (Archdiocese of Toronto, August 2017, Cardinal’s Office).
 Since his installment as Archbishop of Toronto in 2007, he asks that his pastors start Perpetual Eucharistic Adoration.
 He even requested this at his very first meetings with all his priests.
 One of those meetings he chose to hold at Transfiguration of Our Lord in Etobicoke, ON.
 This parish has had round the clock adoration since we helped organize a Sign-Up weekend there in the Jubilee Year 2000.
 His Eminence then met in person with a Eucharistic missionary that started about 100 adoration sites with our assistance.
 His Eminence gave a blessing upon these apostolic efforts, encouraging us to get out there and start more chapels.
 In addition, Cardinal Collins personally requested an adoration chapel in Scarborough be restarted.
 We helped organize a Sign-Up weekend there and got the chapel reopened.

 Upon request, we will provide more documents to help bishops and dioceses to increase adoration.
 Here are some helpful ideas: